-Running a half-marathon is quite an accomplishment; one that requires discipline, dedication and rigorous training.
-Providing your body with the proper fuel is essential for you to perform your best on race day.
-The foods you choose to eat on race day is very important, but your diet in the days before your race can also impact your run.
+Running a half marathon is quite an accomplishment, one that requires discipline, dedication and rigorous training.
+And providing your body with the proper fuel is essential for you to run your best race.

-The days prior to running a half-marathon are no time to limit your calorie or carbohydrate intake.
-The meal you consume the morning of the race will not be enough to provide you with sufficient energy, so you will need to use some stored energy.
-Your body can store about 2,000 calories from carbohydrate in the form of glycogen, which is enough to get you through the 13.1 miles of the race.
-To build up your glycogen stores for race day, bump up your calorie and carbohydrate intake the week prior to the marathon.
-Your goal should be to consume 55 to 60 percent of your calories from carbohydrate, or 3 to 5 grams per pound of body weight.
+Your body stores carbs as glycogen to use when it's running on empty, according to the American Council on Exercise (ACE).
+To build up your glycogen stores for race day, bump up your calorie and carb intake the week prior to the marathon.
+Your goal should be to consume 55 to 60 percent of your calories from carbohydrates, or 3 to 5 grams per pound of body weight.

 The Days Before the Race

 During the days leading up to your race, focus on including plenty of complex carbohydrates in your diet.
 Complex carbohydrates can help provide the energy you need to perform.
 Try to incorporate a few of these foods into your daily diet: